 Salmon, Chickpeas, and Greens:

-- 4 large leaves Swiss Chard, stems discarded and leaves finely chopped
+- 4 large leaves Swiss chard, stems discarded and leaves finely chopped

-- 1 15 oz can Chickpeas, drained and rinsed
+- 1 15-ounce can chickpeas, drained and rinsed

-- 1 tablespoon Red Wine Vinegar (sub white wine vinegar or apple cider vinegar)
+- 1 Tablespoon red wine vinegar (sub white wine vinegar or apple cider vinegar)

-- 2 tablespoon Capers, drained
+- 2 Tablespoons capers, drained

-- 2 cloves Garlic, chopped
+- 2 cloves garlic, chopped

-- ½ teaspoon Kosher Salt
+- 1/2 teaspoon Kosher salt

-- 1 Lemon, thinly sliced
+- 1 lemon, thinly sliced

 Creamy Lemon Dijon Sauce:

-- 2 tablespoon Dijon Mustard
+- 2 Tablespoons Dijon mustard

-- ¼ teaspoon Honey
+- 1/4 teaspoon honey

-- Pinch Salt
+- Pinch Kosher salt

 Instructions

-- Preheat oven to 350°F / 177°C.
+- Preheat oven to 400°F.

 - Top chard and chickpeas with salmon.
-Season salmon with some salt and pepper and top with lemon slices.
+Season salmon with some salt and pepper and top with the lemon slices.

 - Enclose salmon and seal foil tightly.
 (Note: You may have to really compress the chard to fit inside the foil packet.
 It will seem like a lot, but will cook way down.)